(Amazon UK link) |

-The book revolves around two paradigms: that of Christianity, with growth from being made in God's image through to becoming more Christlike, and secondly that of the Jungian functions as popularised by Isabel Briggs-Myers and the MBTI personality system.
+The book revolves around two paradigms.
+Firstly that of Christianity, with growth from being made in God's image through to becoming more Christlike.
+Secondly that of the Jungian functions as popularised by Isabel Briggs-Myers and the MBTI personality system.

-The authors propose that all four of the main Jungian functions (Thinking, Feeling, Sensing and Intuiting) are part of who God is, and that we can only become Christlike as we develop and exercise them all.
+The authors of 'From image to likeness' propose that all four of the main Jungian functions (Thinking, Feeling, Sensing and Intuiting) are part of who God is, and that we can only become Christlike as we develop and exercise them all.
 A chapter looks at each function in both the Extraverted and Introverted directions, with many referenced Scripture verses to illustrate their points.

 I found it interesting, but rather heavy going.
 I tried reading a few pages at a time, and looking up all the Bible references, but found myself rather losing the thread as I did so.
 Some of what they say is obvious, some less so - but on the whole it was a bit too theoretical and academic for my tastes.
 In the end I skimmed the last three or four chapters to get the gist rather than trying to absorb it all.